 Medical Treatment for Sexual Assaults

 Dial 911 from any telephone on campus or site.
-You will reach Emergency Dispatch Center.
+You will reach the Emergency Dispatch Center.
 If you need an ambulance, ask that the ambulance be dispatched to the college for a health emergency.
 Have someone watch for the ambulance’s arrival and guide the crew to the emergency location.

 Immediate Medical Treatment

 It is important to seek immediate and follow-up medical attention for several reasons:

 - To assess and treat any physical injuries sustained.